 In short, it should be a life-changing experience!

 What’s expected of me?

-As a Rotary Youth Exchange student, you will be an ambassador for your sponsor Rotary Club and District, your family, and you’ll be representing Australia.
+As a Rotary Youth Exchange student, you’ll be an ambassador for your sponsor Rotary Club and District, your family, and you’ll be representing Australia.

 You will attend school full-time in your host country and participate as a student of the school.
 It is not a gap year.

 You generally cannot work while you are abroad to due visa, tax and insurance issues.

 The Rotary Youth Exchange program has some rules which are designed to keep you safe and well for the entire year.
 These include: